ijcBIT/RJServer/README.md

     ```

 ## Issues and Requests
-If you encounter any issues or have requests, please submit an issue on GitHub: [RPyServer Issues](https://github.com/ijcBIT/RPyServer/issues)
+If you encounter any issues or have requests, please submit an issue on GitHub: [RJServer Issues](https://github.com/ijcBIT/RJServer/issues)